-This procedure will be shared at least termly with pupils and shared with parents regularly so they can promote them on behalf of the school.
+This procedure will be shared regularly with pupils and shared with parents.

-We expect our pupils to:
+We expect our pupils to: TELL

-- Not suffer in silence, think of five people you can turn to at home or at school if you feel you are being bullied (five finger friends);
+- Not suffer in silence.
+Think of five people you can turn to at home or at school if you feel you are being bullied;

-- Keep a diary using the 4 Ws: Who, What, Where and When;

 - Be a good friend to all who need one;

 - Walk away from dangerous situations or places;

 - Never join in with bullying behaviour;

 - Not watch bullying behaviour;

-- Always report bullying behaviour;

-- Tell the truth if asked by a teacher.